Mikael Judas

+Michael Cole is an American professional wrestler signed to the National Wrestling Alliance (NWA).
+He is best known for his time in Total Nonstop Action Wrestling under the ring name Murphy.
+He has also wrestled under the ring names Judais, Judas, Mikael Judás and Frank.

 Professional wrestling career

 Mikael Judas debuted in June 1999 and began working for many independent promotions located in the southeast United States.

 National Wrestling Alliance (2002–2011)

 Mikael Judas became a part of NWA Wildside as the 1 Man Mafia Mikal Adryan in May 2002 as part of The Elite Swingers.

 In June 2003 that group disbanded and he and Murder 1 became The Dark City Soldiers in June 2003.
 December 2003 Jeff G. Bailey offered Judas a chance to be a part of the NWA ELITE with Rainman, Azreal and Jason Cross.

 NWA Wildside shut down in April 2005 being replaced by NWA Anarchy.

 Judas has had dark matches with both WWE and TNA.

 After the death of NWA Wildside, Judas became a top star with NWA Anarchy, including winning the NWA Anarchy Heavyweight Championship at Hostile Environment in 2005.
 Judas is the two-time NWA Anarchy Heavyweight Champion, having defeated former champ, Shadow Jackson and was managed by Mr. Cid Istic Esq.
 He lost the title to Tank on January 8, 2011, ending his reign of 252 days.